 - Monitor your NOAA weather radio and keep a local radio and/or television on for information and emergency instructions.

-- Have your disaster supply kit ready to go if told to evacuate.
+- Have your emergency supply kit ready to go if told to evacuate.

 - If told to evacuate, do so as soon as possible.
 Delay or refusal to evacuate can jeopardize your safety, the safety of emergency responders, and hinder rescue efforts.